Elena Lashmanova

-Elena Anatolyevna Lashmanova (Елена Анатольевна Лашманова, born 9 April 1992 in Saransk, Mordovia) is a Russian race walker.
+Elena Anatolyevna Lashmanova (Елена Анатольевна Лашманова, born 9 April 1992 in Saransk, Mordovia) is a Russian former race walker.

 Early career

 Lashmanova was World Youth, World Junior and European Junior champion in race walking.

 Career

 Lashmanova won the 20 km walk at the 2012 World Racing Walking Cup in Saransk with a time of 1:27:38.

 Later that year in her Olympic debut at the 2012 Summer Olympics in London, Lashmanova won gold in the women's 20 km walk in a world record time of 1:25:02.
-She beat defending champion Olga Kaniskina in a come from behind win by 7 seconds.
+She defeated defending champion Olga Kaniskina by 7 seconds in a come-from-behind win.

 In 2013, she won the 20 km walk at the World Championships in Moscow.

 Doping

 On 22 June 2014, it was announced that Lashmanova had tested positive for doping with Endurobol, along with a large number of other Russian race-walkers, and would receive a two-year suspension.
 She would come off of the doping suspension in time to defend her Olympic gold medal.
 She joined over a dozen other elite Russian race walkers all coached by Viktor Chegin to receive doping suspensions.

 She is alleged to have competed on 30 December 2014 despite the drug suspension.
-If proven her ban could be extended for a further two years.
+If proven, her ban could be extended for a further two years.

-In 2021, she received a two-year ban for a doping violation along with a similar penalty for the majority of her training partners shortly thereafter.
-Her Olympic gold (at time of writing) will be stripped following an IOC decision in March 2022.
-It is claimed by Russian whistleblower Grigory Rodchenkov that her positive sample (found with the doping compound GW1516) was in fact one from her 2012 Olympics mistakenly substituted for a further positive test result by the state run-doping programme.
+In 2021, she received a two-year ban for a doping violation along with a similar penalty for the majority of her compatriot training partners.
+Her Olympic gold was stripped following an IOC decision in March 2022, with all of her results from February 18, 2012, to January 3, 2014 wiped, following disqualification for doping.
+This includes her 2013 world title.
+It is claimed by Russian whistleblower Grigory Rodchenkov that her positive sample (found with the doping compound GW1516) was in fact one from the 2012 Olympics mistakenly substituted for a further positive test result by the state run-doping programme.
 He claims that she had at least 2 positive findings that went unreported and that this one was reported only because it was witnessed by non-Russian experts.

-In March 2022, she received a two-year ban, retroactive to March 2021, with all of her results disqualified from February 18, 2012, to January 3, 2014, disqualified for doping use.

-However, her Olympic gold was stripped for doping following an IOC decision in March 2022.
-She was also stripped of her 2013 world title.
-Russia originally was thought to have won 18 medals and eight gold medals in track and field at the 2012 Olympics.
-After Lashmanova's medal was officially stripped, however, Russia's total was reduced to seven medals and two gold medals (following many other reallocations for similar reasons).
+After Lashmanova's medal was officially stripped, Russia's medal total from the 2012 Olympics was reduced to seven medals and two gold medals (following other reallocations for similar reasons).